AirGateway/airgateway-web/_posts/2016-10-18-first-stress-tests-on-our-ndc-aggregation-platform.md

 img: the-plane-take-off-lights.jpg
 category: Technology
 layout: post
-entry: We are happy to disclose the results of the first stress tests made on our NDC aggregation platform with very satisfactory readings for our scalabilities.
+entry: We are happy to disclose the results of the first stress tests made on our NDC aggregation platform with very satisfactory conclusions for our technical scalability expectations.
 ---
 {:refdef: class="centered"}
 ![Take out](/img/posts/BlazeMeter_AG_AirShopping_LHR-DME.png){:class="img-responsive"}